rtyle/ping4pow/README.md

 This is a better solution.

-Ping4pow can only directly control low voltage loads that can be safely handled by its relay.
+Ping4pow can only switch loads that can be safely handled by its relay.
+Relay solutions that are embedded in its small footprint will only be able to switch low voltage loads.
-However, this includes the capability to control something like an [iot-power-relay](https://dlidirect.com/products/iot-power-relay) which can switch more demanding loads.
+However, an external relay solution (like an [iot-power-relay](https://dlidirect.com/products/iot-power-relay)) can be controlled by a GPIO pin for more demanding loads.

-## Requirements
+## Features

 * Small, attractive package
 * Display with touchscreen user interface
+* Display can be turned off
+* User interface can be locked
 * Home Assistant integrable but not required for automation
 * Wired (ethernet) access for reliable network monitoring
 * Powered by [Power-over-Ethernet](https://en.wikipedia.org/wiki/Power_over_Ethernet) (PoE)
-* Inserted in the low voltage power cord of sensitive equipment
+* Flexible relay solutions for handling loads
 * Galvanically isolated switching of equipment power
 * Network health is determined by [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility))ing multiple IP addresses
-* Network failure is when all addresses can not be pinged.
+* Network failure is when all addresses can not be pinged for a while.
-* Network recovery is when all addresses can be pinged steadily.
+* Network recovery is when all addresses can be pinged for a while.
 * Upon network recovery, power is cycled.

 ## Architecture